tony831993/flycsv/README.md

     Backend app has two main entities:
      a.
 User: It contains the of users in the application.
      b.
-Employees: It contails the list of employees added by a user, by uploading the csv and saving the data parsed from csv.
+Employees: It contains the list of employees added by a user, by uploading the csv and saving the data parsed from csv.

     Backend app has two controllers:
      a.
 UserController: It have REST endpoints exposed for login, creating, updating and deleting a user.